tilomitra/bedrock/README.md

 npm install
 ```

-Next, you will want to configure some settings.
-Bedrock is a Sails Server, so if you have ever used Sails before, the next steps will be familiar.

-If you haven't used Sails before, don't worry.
-You'll just need to edit some JSON files.

 ### Configure Database Connection

 Go into `config/connections.js`.
 Update the `mysql` connection details.
 At this point, you may need to create a new database.